Digital Photography Tips, Tutorials and Resources

 Using your own photos on a website or blog may be the most effective, it’s not always the easiest.
 Finding free images sources to use for your website or blog isn’t easy if you don’t know where to look.

 Because of that, a lot of new web designers and content publishers will (mistakenly) head over to Google and grab the first image they find on Image Search.

-This can land you in some pretty hot water with copyright infringements and license violations.
+This is a big error that can land you in some pretty hot water with copyright infringements and license violations.

 If you want to play it safe and stay clear of any copyright violations, you have two options: 1) Pay for each photo at a “royalty free” stock photo site like Getty Images or ShutterStock.com, or 2) use Creative Commons photos.